 Invest in a Compost Heap

-Incorporating a compost heap into your garden can help you maintain the soil with little overall cost and is a simple way to reduce your carbon footprint.
+Incorporating a into your garden can help you maintain the soil with little overall cost and is a simple way to reduce your carbon footprint.
 It means you don’t have to worry about going out to buy expensive and possibly harmful fertilizers or manufactured composts because you have your own.
 It gives you the chance to break down unwanted food and garden waste that would otherwise be thrown away.